r06922019/paper_notes/gan/README.md

-# Notes after reading GAN related papers, any advices are welcome
+# Notes about GAN papers, any advices are welcome

-testing markdown syntax
+2018/7/9 TO BE UPDAED